mariadb-corporation/skysql-api-cli/README.md

 ### Configuration

 Environment variables read by this cli client are all prefixed with `SKYSQL_`, and use the same flags as the command line with any hyphens replaced with underscores and using uppercase.
 For example, to provide the `--api-key` flag via an environment variable, export the value using `SKYSQL_API_KEY`.
-Similarly, config file entries follow the same pattern as the command line flags with any hyphens replaced with underscores and using lowercase.

 ### Completion